Lingjunnn/DeceptionDetection/README.md

 Have both Chinese and English versions.

 ## What else
-Also include some classifiers I've tried.
+- Include some classifiers I've tried.
 Due to the small amount of audio, it's extremely easy to get overfitting.
-The requirement has been uploaded.
+- The requirement has been uploaded.
+- Also add the extracted features.
+You can use it directly since feature extraction is time-consuming.